Max Kepler Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.89 team ERA that ranks 10th across all MLB pitching staffs.
+- The Guardians' 3.86 team ERA ranks 10th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.